chef/automate/components/docs-chef-io/content/automate/servicenow_integration.md

 +++

-## Chef Automate - CMDB Integration App in ServiceNow
+## Chef Automate Integration with CMDB App in ServiceNow

-This guide provides instructions to configure a customer's instance for enabling the population of the Configuration Management Database (CMDB) data within ServiceNow.
-Chef Automate manages the CMDB data from each node in the customer's estate and the compliance and configuration management status across the Enterprise.
+The Chef Automate integration app plugin enables the Chef Automate to create and update client node records to Configuration Management Database (CMDB) tables of ServiceNow.
+This data aids in aggregating information about client nodes, the client runs, and compliance scans.
+The client runs and compliance scans monitor the state of configuration and compliance policies of your nodes.

 ## Chef Automate and ServiceNow Integration